 4. Monthly Baby Progression Photos

 This is seriously one that will guilt the ish out of you!
-Those monthly social media check-ins of your gorgeous baby.
+Those monthly social media check-ins with your gorgeous baby.
 The internet world wants to know how they look and what they’re able to do this month, so we can jump for joy about their quick progress.

 Must be the smartest baby out there!

 I feel like a terrible mom for not being able to keep up with these as well as other social media moms.
-I tried, at first, and due to infant crying, failed to capture how my baby looked at exactly one month old.
+I tried, at first, and due to infant crying, failed to capture how my baby looked at exactly one-month-old.

 Although my photography skills have gotten better, the timing of them has gone way downhill.
 Let’s just say, at 4.5 months old, I had yet to take that monthly picture.

 People love to post everything they’re doing with their new baby on social media.
 Whether it’s baby playdates, pumpkin patches, sitting on Santa’s lap, or going to the pool, no matter what activities you have planned with your child, it never feels like it’s enough!